luketurnerdev/growth-mindset/README.md

-TESTING
+## TESTING

 The following spreadsheet tested all the functionality of the project:

 https://docs.google.com/spreadsheets/d/1GtGHyFpPlKU40JDb3bCUdcNKJub6UWzDLekybsrI3Ok/edit?usp=sharing

-[screenshot of completed test]

-- Normal functionality
-- Edge cases
+## Code Cleanup

+After all tests were completed and recorded, the code was 'audited' line by line in order to make sure that:

--
+- Spelling mistakes were fixed
+- Code was as DRY as possible
+- Comments for potential features were either removed, or the features added